 Work may be essential to keeping a roof over our heads, but often what truly drives us is our “why.”
 Ask yourself why your organization exists, why your offering is important, and why you are there to serve your customers.
 Integrate your vision and mission into your daily conversations with your remote team.
 Design solutions for your customers and speak of them as partners.

 Kick off each virtual meeting with a refresher on your purpose.
 Apply that purpose to what you’re meeting about and how this particular project will drive your mission forward.
 When your remote team members band together around a shared vision, they’ll be more committed to their roles and one another.
+Here is where a PEO Company might help to streamline the processes, making them simpler and easier.

 7. Help Your Remote Team Members Feel Together, Even When They’re Apart